grommet/grommet/src/js/components/DataChart/README.md

 **pad**

 Spacing around the outer edge of
     the drawing coordinate area for the graphic elements to overflow into.
-Defaults to `none`.

 ```
 none